Commercial Kitchen

 Prerequisite: 50% or more in FOD 1010

-Intermediate modules help students to build on the competencies developed at the introductory level and focus on developing more complex food skills and background knowledge.
-Students learn about food decisions and health, more advanced cooking techniques and are introduced to the presentation of food through creative assignments.
+Intermediate modules help students build on the competencies developed at the introductory level and focus on developing more complex food skills and background knowledge.
+Students learn about food decisions and health, more advanced cooking techniques, and are introduced to the presentation of food through creative assignments.

 Foods 30 6 credits